phpMussel/Docs/readme.en.md

 ##### "only_allow_images" `[bool]`
 - When set to true, any files encountered by the scanner which aren't images will be flagged immediately, without being scanned.
 This may help reduce the time needed to complete a scan in some cases.
 Set to false by default.

+##### "entropy_limit" `[float]`
+- The entropy limit for signatures that use normalised data (default is 7.7).
+In this context, entropy is defined as the shannon entropy of the content of the file being scanned.
+When both the entropy limit and the entropy filesize limit are exceeded, in order to reduce the risk of false positives, some signatures which use normalised data will be ignored.

+##### "entropy_filesize_limit" `[string]`
+- The entropy filesize limit for signatures that use normalised data (default is 512KB).
+When both the entropy limit and the entropy filesize limit are exceeded, in order to reduce the risk of false positives, some signatures which use normalised data will be ignored.

 #### "quarantine" (Category)
 Configuration for the quarantine.